nlivaic/OAuth2OpenIdConnect/readme.md

 - `/authorize` - authorization endpoint
 - `/token` - token endpoint
 - `/endsession` - deletes the authentication token on IDP
-- `/userinfo` - identity claims for the logged in user
+- `/userinfo` - identity claims for user.
+Accessed with access token.
+Intended to be called only by client app, not the APIs.

 #### Claims